 Final setting art for Mezun Mex and Abu Dabia by Yoshikazu Yasuhiko.
 Mezun appears only in the first episode of the TV series, and Abu Dabia appears only in Tomino's novels.

 Meanwhile, some early visuals for the new generation of mobile suits were provided by rising star Mamoru Nagano, Tomino's creative collaborator on L-Gaim.
-Nagano discusses his involvement with the project in an interview in Z Gundam Historica 09, published in November 2005:
+In Z Gundam Historica 09, Nagano describes how he became involved in the upcoming Gundam sequel:

 The basic design of the mecha that appeared in Z Gundam, or rather from Z Gundam onward, was completely my creation.
 The concept was mobile suits with movable frames and complex joints, and the designs by Kazumi Fujita and others were all made according to that format.
 That's why I was credited with "Design Works."